-Efficiency is always the main objective of operating systems as we move forward in time; it’s the main drive behind Microsoft taking an existing feature and integrating it somewhere else where they think it is better suited.
-Naturally features need to move around from time to time to adjust to modern-day demands of an operating system, but sometimes it’s Microsoft coming up with a better way to do something as well (the new Settings app being a great example).
+Efficiency is always the main objective of operating systems as we move forward in time; it is the main drive behind Microsoft taking an existing feature and integrating it somewhere else where they think it is better suited.
+Naturally features need to move around from time to time to adjust to modern-day perating system demands, but sometimes it is Microsoft coming up with a better way of doing something as well (the new Settings app being a great example).

-Your experience of Cortana can dramatically change depending on the types of people you’re surrounded by and what type of computer hardware you’ve got under the hood.
-Some people prefer to mock those who are willing to talk out loud to a computer or phone while those without high computer specs might not have anything against her but prefer to turn her off, so she isn’t taking up all those extra allocated hardware resources.
+Your experience of Cortana can dramatically change depending on the people who surrounded you and what type of computer hardware you have within the chassis.
+Some people prefer to mock those who are willing to talk out loud to a computer, while those without high computer specs might not have anything against her but prefer to turn her off, so she isn’t taking up all those extra allocated hardware resources which will allow that computer power to be used on other programs.
 But for a lot of people out there Cortana is becoming increasingly useful.

 Cortana really shines when you let her personalize the experience for you, which means giving up some of the privacy you otherwise would have had.
 By allowing Cortana to personalize your experience, you can get weather reports for your location, traffic reports based on the roads around you, and so on.
 All this requires is for you to sign in to Cortana and allow her access to your device.

 You can always choose how much data you want to share with Cortana.
 You can choose to share nothing with her—which is easy enough to achieve by not signing in to Cortana at all—or even cut certain aspects of the personalized experience out, such as not giving her access to your location.